Urinary Tract Infections: Antimicrobial Selection and Resistance Patterns

 ESBL UTI Management

 For ESBL-producing cystitis, nitrofurantoin and fosfomycin retain activity in 80-90% of isolates and are preferred.
 For ESBL pyelonephritis, carbapenems (ertapenem 1g IV daily) are the reference standard.
-The MERINO trial demonstrated ertapenem superiority over piperacillin-tazobactam for ESBL bacteremia, and extrapolation to ESBL pyelonephritis supports carbapenem use for systemic ESBL infections.
+The MERINO trial demonstrated meropenem superiority over piperacillin-tazobactam for ESBL bacteremia, and extrapolation to ESBL pyelonephritis supports carbapenem use for systemic ESBL infections.
 However, the FOREST trial suggested TMP-SMX as effective step-down therapy for susceptible ESBL UTIs, reducing unnecessary carbapenem exposure.

 Recurrent UTI Prevention